Gandji94/120-_Years_of_Olympic_games/README.md

 	  -But, these events are, in the majority, different to the most successful nation

-  -There is a negative correlation between age and medals won
+  -There is a negative correlation between age and medals won -This was attempted through calculating the correlation between these two variables

   -In 2016, women and men had an equal number of participants